ampache/ampache.org-docs/docs/docker.md

 * `MYSQL_PASS`: Set your own MySql admin password (Or one will be randomly generated for you)
 * `DISABLE_INOTIFYWAIT_CLEAN`: If set to 1, disables the clean step on the directory monitor.
 This prevents Ampache from automatically cleaning files.
 If you are using a bind mount on an external storage, this may be desirable as it prevents Ampache from removing files if the external storage goes down.
 * `LOG_FILE`: Full file path to ampache log file inside the container.
 (Default: /var/log/ampache/ampache.log) When available it will print log file data to the docker logs command. (e.g. `docker logs ampache`)
+* `UID`: Change the uid of the `www-data` user in the container to match a user on your host
+* `GID`: Change the gid of the `www-data` group in the container to match a group on your host

 #### Automated install